Family Card

 I thank my best friend, the late Michael Martinez, who taught me genealogy, a hobby that has greatly enriched my life.

-Many relatives have contributed information you can find here, and I credit everyone for their contributions.
+Many relatives have contributed information you can find here, and I credit everyone for their contributions by name.

 WANTED: Does anyone have a document that proves William G. “Billy” Ryan was a Confederate?
-He signed a “Loath of Allegiance” to the Union in September 1862, but at that time in Missouri, they shot you on the spot IF you didn’t sign!
+He signed a Union “Oath of Allegiance” in 1862, but at that time, they shot you on the spot IF you didn’t sign!

 Other pivotal cousins without which I could not have found what is here: